 Returning Birthing to the Canada’s Inuit Communities: Through Contemporary, Haptic, and Inuit Building Practices

-The project will be looking at how a Sanikiluaq, Nunavut birthing centre could be designed for the betterment of the people with precedents from Northern Canada.
-My goals include understanding the location through mapping and historical events to develop a more in-depth understanding of how northern Canada projects are adapting to the climates and health of communities.
-Additionally, looking to studies to understand how to connect people to place in the Inuit culture.
-Considering how to build with the land in mind and connectivity as a center, instead of building with efficiency at the core and technology superseding comfortable environments.
+The project will be proposing a schematic of how a Sanikiluaq, Nunavut birthing center could be designed for the betterment of the people using precedents from Northern Canada.
+My goals include understanding the location through mapping and historical events to develop a more in-depth understanding of how Northern Canada projects are adapting to the climates and health of communities.
+Additionally, looking at studies to understand how researchers have connected people to places within the context of the Inuit culture.
+Considering, how to build with the land in mind and connectivity as the center of the building, with aspects of a comfortable environment instead of solely focusing on building efficiency due to location.

 I want to work in the north with a focus on materials connections and community engagement in birthing to develop a building.
-This developed architecture in the isolation of the north that can create a space for user well-being to hold a moment in time where community and family come together.
+This developing architecture for the isolation of the north can create a space for user well-being to hold a moment in time where community and family come together.